Please note: Regrettably we are not currently able to offer a student placement

-Each year the Centre for Ecology & Hydrology has a one year vacancy for an undergraduate student based at the Lancaster Environment Centre with the Environmental Change Network (ECN).
-The student is trained in and undertakes environmental monitoring at Moor House – Upper Teesdale National Nature Reserve, including associated laboratory and computer work.
-The student is expected to undertake a short project of interest to themselves and relevant to ECN.
+The student was trained in and undertook environmental monitoring at Moor House – Upper Teesdale National Nature Reserve, including associated laboratory and computer work.
+The student was expected to undertake a short project of interest to themselves and relevant to ECN.

-"I don’t have any regrets about taking a year out to work for ECN as the experiences and knowledge I have gained by working here is invaluable"
+"I don’t have any regrets about taking a year out to work for ECN as the experiences and knowledge I have gained by working here are invaluable"

-The Lancaster Environment Centre (LEC) brings together environmental researchers of international reputation from CEH and Lancaster University to form one of the largest groups of its kind in Europe.
-LEC is based in recently completed buildings on the campus of Lancaster University.
+The UK Centre for Ecology & Hydrology (UKCEH) is part of the the Lancaster Environment Centre (LEC), which brings together environmental researchers of international reputation from UKCEH and Lancaster University to form one of the largest groups of its kind in Europe.
+LEC is based on the campus of Lancaster University.
 This lively campus is 3 miles from the centre the City of Lancaster and convenient for the Lancashire Coast, the Lake District National Park and Yorkshire Dales National Park.

 The Environmental Change Network (ECN) is the UK's long-term environmental monitoring programme.
 It is designed to collect, store, analyse and interpret long-term data based on a set of key physical, chemical and biological variables which drive and respond to environmental change at a range of terrestrial and freshwater sites across the UK.